luci/recipes-py/README.recipes.md

   inv_properties_file(string): Similar to inv_properties but takes a path
     to the file that contains the JSON object.
-Cannot be used when inv_properties is specified.
+Cannot be used when inv_properties is specified. inherit_sources(bool): flag to enable inheriting sources from the parent invocation
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)

 PYTHON_VERSION_COMPATIBILITY: PY2+3